Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: The Main Result

 \begin{example}[The order-2 cocycle] Consider the cocycle of order 2 for $d$ odd from Example \ref{Type2Example}.
 This (signed) sum of two graphs corresponds to two (oriented) configuration spaces $X$ and $Y$, where $Y$ has the orientation opposite from the canonical one coming from the vertex labels.
 There are three pairs of principal faces glued to each other, and each gluing identifies a face of $X$ with a face of $Y$.
 We thus obtain a $\Z$-valued cohomology class in the space of long knots in $\R^d$, $d$ odd.
 Our construction in this example is similar to that of Polyak and Viro \cite{PolyakViro-Casson}.
-The main difference is that they make a glued space involving 6 copies of each of $X$ and $Y$, whereas we take only one copy of each because our spherical map $\Phi_\gamma$ lands in a \emph{symmetric} product of spheres.
-Although their construction is for long knots in $\R^3$, rather than $\R^d$, $d>3$, our construction for this example is otherwise the same (cf.~Remark \ref{Type2Anomaly}).

-We may also consider the cocycle (\ref{Type2GraphsEven}) for $d$ even, though there we only obtain a class over $\Z/2$. \end{example}
+The main difference is that they make a glued space involving 6 copies of each of $X$ and $Y$, whereas we take only one copy of each we quotient by some symmetries of the product of spheres.
+Although their construction is for long knots in $\R^3$, rather than $\R^d$, $d>3$, our construction for this example is otherwise the same (see the discussion of the anomalous face for the tripod in Section \ref{Classical}).
+We may also consider the cocycle (\ref{Type2GraphsEven}) for $d$ even. \end{example}

 \begin{example}[The triple linking number for long links] For long links of 3 components in $\R^d$, $d$ odd, there is a cocycle of defect 0 and order 2:

 This cocycle gives rise via integration (and hence via our construction) to the Milnor triple linking number for long links.
 Our present construction in the case of this cocycle yields the same glued space as in our previous work \cite{HoMilnor3ple}, after correcting that previous work for some sign errors.\footnote{These errors were due to an incorrect identification between the Lie orientation and the ``integration orientation,'' i.e., the vertex-labelings and edge-orientations.
 See \cite{MilnorTrivalentTrees} for more details on this identification.} Namely, we glue together four spaces $T, L, M, R$ corresponding to the four terms above.
 The space $T$ has three principal faces, with each one glued to the principal face of $L,M$, or $R$.
 There are no hidden faces with involution, so the remaining codimension-1 faces are just part of the degenerate locus. \end{example}